 Universal Studios Hollywood is both the hottest and coolest place to be this summer.
-With the Wizarding World of Harry Potter, Jurassic World — The Ride, the new Secret Life of Pets: Off the Leash! (opening in 2020) attraction and DreamWorks' favorite characters greeting visitors at Universal Plaza, there is a lot of excitement at Universal.
-And you’ll find that you are not the only one excited about these new additions which means you need to know how to manage summer crowds and heat to have a great day in the park.
+With the Wizarding World of Harry Potter, Jurassic World — The Ride, the new Secret Life of Pets: Off the Leash! (opening in 2020) attraction and DreamWorks' favorite characters greeting visitors at Universal Plaza, there is a lot of excitement at Universal Studios Hollywood.
+And you’ll find that you are not the only one excited about these new additions, which means you need to know how to manage summer crowds and heat to have a great day in the park.
 Here are our tips for a well-planned day.

 How to Manage Summer Crowds and Heat at Universal Studios Hollywood

-We can never get tired of doling out this advice, because it is so important.
+We never get tired of doling out this advice, because it is so important.
 Arrive early.
 Try to be at the park when it opens.
 LA freeway traffic is awful in the morning, so if you have to take the freeway, allow extra time for rush hour traffic.
 Allow 30 minutes to park and walk to the gate.
-They have increased security with bag checks and metal detectors.
+Universal has increased security with bag checks and metal detectors.

 Hit the Lower Lot in the Morning for the Shortest Lines

 The morning hours offer the shortest lines of the day, especially in the Lower Lot.
-There is usually no line for the first hour of Jurassic Park, The Mummy and Transformers.
+There is usually no line to very short lines for the first hour for Jurassic Park, The Mummy and Transformers.
 You can hop on those rides first thing and get the Lower Lot done for the day if you hit them early.
-If you go on Jurassic Park last out of those three, your wet clothes can keep you cool for some time as you head up to the upper lot.
-Other fun things to see in the Lower Lot include meeting dinosaurs and Transformers.
+If you go on Jurassic Park last out of those three, your wet clothes can keep you cool for some time as you head up to the Upper Lot.
+Other fun things to do in the Lower Lot include meeting dinosaurs and Transformers.
 Sometimes, the Lower Lot does not open as soon as the park opens, and if that's the case, hit Harry Potter and the Forbidden Journey first before attempting to head down to the Lower Lot.

 Maximize Your Time with a Touring Plan

-While both rides in the Wizarding World accept Front of Line passes, the Ollivander’s wand pairing ceremony does not.
-Just keep your eye on that Wand Pairing wait time.
-It is consistently long right after opening and in that first hour of park opening (closer to an hour wait).
+While both rides in the Wizarding World accept Universal Express, the Ollivanders wand pairing ceremony does not.
+Just keep your eye on that wand pairing wait time.
+It is consistently long right after opening and during that first hour of operation (closer to an hour wait).
 It seems to take a dip around lunchtime and dips further in the late afternoon/early evening (think more like 10 minutes).
 The shortest wait of the day is an hour or two before park closing.
 So don’t feel the pressure to get in line for the wand pairing first thing.
 It should mellow out.
-We have found that the actual line length seems to be a bit shorter than posted.
-Same with Harry Potter and the Forbidden Journey.
-The wait posted for the Forbidden Journey was once 50 minutes, but it really was more like 18 minutes!
-That may not always be the case, so keep checking back.
-We can only pull from our own experiences, and we feel like we have been pretty lucky in managing and avoiding crowds so far.
-If you are visiting on a busy holiday weekend you may have to re-evaluate your plan.
+If you are visiting on a busy holiday weekend, you can expect longer lines than other days.

-Several tools can help you maximize your time.
-Frequently check out the wait time signs located throughout the park to get a sense of where the shortest line is, use single rider lines (especially for the second time you ride Forbidden Journey), and use child switch to save time if you have a little one.
-We recommend using the afternoon to hit the Studio Tour and shows when you need a rest, and kids will enjoy having some water play time in Super Silly Fun Land to beat the heat.
+Several tools can help you maximize your time at Universal Studios Hollywood.
+Frequently check out the wait time signs located throughout the park to get a sense of where the shortest lines are, use Single Rider lines (especially for the second time you ride Forbidden Journey) and use Child Switch to save time if you have a little one.
+We recommend using the afternoon to hit the Studio Tour and shows when you need a rest.
+Kids will enjoy having some water play time in Super Silly Fun Land to beat the heat.

 How to Stay Cool

-Universal Studios is the hottest place to be this summer — literally hot —don’t let the sparkling snow in Hogsmeade fool you!
+Universal Studios is the hottest place to be this summer — literally hot — so don’t let the sparkling snow on the rooftops in Hogsmeade fool you!
 The Southern California sun is strong.
-Start out your day by lathering on the sunscreen, wear light colored clothes, wear hats and sunglasses, and bring a swimsuit for the kids for the water play areas.
+Start out your day by lathering on the sunscreen, wear light colored clothes, hats and sunglasses, and bring a swimsuit for the kids for the water play areas.
 If you are really sensitive to the sun, you can bring an umbrella for additional shade.

-You can plan your attractions based on the heat of the day (the hottest is about 12 p.m. to 4 p.m.).
-When you are hot and feeling low energy, a seated show sounds very welcoming.
+You can plan your attractions based on the heat of the day (the day will be at its hottest about 12 p.m. to 4 p.m.).
+When you are hot and feeling low on energy, a seated show sounds very welcoming.
 The Special Effects show is indoors — hello AC!
-Water World offers a way to cool off by getting wet if you sit in the soak zones—the front, left side of the center bleacher section (when facing the water) is the wettest.
-The Studio Tour offers a shaded and misted line, and the tour itself guarantees one hour of sitting in a shaded tram.
+Water World offers a way to cool off by getting wet if you sit in the soak zones.
+You may find that the front, left side of the center bleacher section (when facing the water) is the wettest.
+The Studio Tour offers a shaded and misted line.
+The tour itself guarantees one hour of sitting in a shaded tram.
 You will get drops of water on you from time to time — but just enough to refresh you.
-The tour has one new change this summer—there’s a live-action scene that was only available last summer on the nighttime tour.

 There are Cool Zone stations around the park that have giant fans blowing cool mist on guests.
 They are surprisingly refreshing.
 Some ride and show lines offer misters.

-You can always cool off with a frozen treat such as a frozen Butterbeer or an ice cream-covered sticky toffee pudding in Hogsmeade; a Squshee in Springfield USA; or a Freeze Ray Smoothie (or chocolate dipped banana) in Super Silly Fun Land.
-You will find plenty of ice cream and shakes (and many other treats) in the park to help beat the heat.
+You can always cool off with a frozen treat such as a frozen Butterbeer or an ice cream-covered sticky toffee pudding in Hogsmeade, a Squishee in Springfield USA or a Freeze Ray Smoothie in Super Silly Fun Land.
+You will find plenty of ice cream and shakes (and many other fun Universal treats) in the park to help beat the heat.

 Plan Your Meals

 Whether or not you are a Harry Potter fan, you will enjoy the pub food in the Wizarding World.
 It is really tasty.
-We suggest an early or late lunch at the Three Broomsticks—the food and drink in the Wizarding World is surprisingly good and comes in generous portions.
+We suggest an early or late lunch at the Three Broomsticks.
+The food and drink in the Wizarding World is surprisingly good and comes in generous portions.
 They say the Great Feast feeds four, but six people (especially if some are tadpoles) could easily share it.
 The best time to get in without a wait is early when they are transitioning from breakfast to lunch.

 If you plan to eat dinner in the park, be sure to check out the restaurant closing times.
 Some restaurants close early.
-We recently had our hearts set on some pizza at Luigi's and some nachos at Bumblebee Man’s Taco Truck only to find out a little too late that they closed early (two hours before park closing).
+We recently had our hearts set on some pizza at Luigi's and some nachos at Bumblebee Man’s Taco Truck.
+But we found out a little too late that they closed early (two hours before park closing).
 The restaurants do post their hours in advance, so do your research earlier in the day.
 At the end of a long, hot day, you do not want any surprises.

-Be aware that the new security equipment in front of the park makes it feel like a significantly longer walk from the exit to the CityWalk restaurants.
-A long walk on tired feet and with a hungry belly does not sound good at the end of the day, but if you park in regular parking, you’ll be walking there anyway.
-Just plan ahead for dinner so you don’t miss out and have to make decisions about eating in or out of the park with low patience and hungry kids.
+The security equipment in front of the park makes for a long walk from the exit to the CityWalk restaurants.
+A long walk on tired feet and with a hungry belly does not sound good at the end of the day.
+But if you park in regular parking, you’ll likely be walking through CityWalk anyway.
+Just plan ahead for dinner so you don’t miss out.
+You don't want to be making decisions about eating in or out of the park with low patience and hungry kids.

 Have more tips for managing crowds or the heat at Universal Studios Hollywood?
-Share in comments below along with any questions you may have!
+Share them in the comments below, along with any questions you may have!